bennygoldman/fansite/README.md

 - CSS is vanilla without any pre- or post-processors.
 I wanted to to try native variable naming and new nesting features.
 - JavaScript uses built-in fetch API to interact with the server.

-Time permitting, I'll make a few minor improvements to clean it up.

 This was a fun challenge and a great personal experience to see how my code has evolved from bootcamp to now.